JellyRollJunior/socket-lovers/README.md

 - client
     - Profile page
         - edit avatar
-            - upload avatar
             - disable on loading?
-            - input accept
+            - input accept only specified types
+            - uploading loading message from upload avatar button

     - close create chat on creating chat
     - refresh aside on create chat

+    - change all submits to hooks?

 - more features